collinshayden/multiplayer-monopoly/EVENTS.md

 # Event Handling

 The following events are expected to be received by the client with each being a self-contained JSON object with known fields:
-1. `showPlayerJoin`: A targeted event which indicates if display name input was successful and the player has joined the game.
-This event causes the client's screen to switch to a list of currently registered players.
+1. `showPlayerJoin`: A broadcast event which indicates that a player has joined the game.
 This event is the first event to be enqueued server-side into the Game object to confirm that they have successfully joined the queue.
 ```
 {
 	"type": "showPlayerJoin",
 	"displayName": String
 }
 ```

-2. `promptStartGame`: A prompt event once a player has joined asking them if they would like to start the game.
+1. `promptStartGame`: A prompt event once a player has joined asking them if they would like to start the game.
 ```
 {
 	"type": "promptStartGame"